Financial Aid Census Date and Schedule Changes

 Financial Aid Census Date and Adding/Dropping Courses

-** The Census Date for Fall 2016 is September 9, 2016.
+- The Census Date for Fall 2022 is Friday, September 9, 2022.

 - The Census Date for Winter 2023 is Tuesday, January 24, 2023.

 - The Census Date for Summer 2023 is Wednesday, July 5, 2023.